 - Candidates recieve the following discolsure in every single interview confirmation email: “We ask structured questions for all interviews - meaning, all candidates are asked the same questions in an effort to reduce bias and to even the playing-field.
 Please note, this interview may be recorded so that we can focus on you, not taking notes, and ensure that we’re delivering a great interview experience.
 If you prefer not to be recorded during your interview, please let us know - the structure of the interview and decision-making process will remain the same and your decision not to be recorded will have no weight on your candidacy.”

 - For phone interviews with BrightHire, candidates hear a notification “This interview will be recorded so we can focus on you, not taking notes” before every BrightHire interview.

-- For Zoom interviews with BrightHire, there are three possible notification points for Zoom.
-1) Candidates see a visual “Recording” in the top left corner of the Zoom.
-2) as an interviewer, you have the option to enable active consent in Zoom, meaning that candidates have to click to agree to enter the Zoom, with the understanding that they will be recorded.
+- For Zoom interviews with BrightHire, candidates see a visual “Recording” in the top left corner of the Zoom.
+And as an interviewer, you have the option to enable active consent in Zoom, meaning that candidates have to click to agree to enter the Zoom, with the understanding that they will be recorded.